 We are exposed to interest rate risk resulting from fluctuations in interest rates.
 A substantial portion of our bank borrowings consists of variable rate debt obligations with original maturities ranging from two to four years for our project construction loans and five to ten years for our mortgage loans.
 Increases in interest rates would increase interest expenses relating to our outstanding variable rate borrowings and increase the cost of new debt.
 Fluctuations in interest rates can also lead to significant fluctuations in the fair value of our debt obligations.
-At December 31, 2011, we had outstanding interest rate swaps to hedge against the variability of cash flows arising from the interest rate fluctuations.
-Under these swaps, we would receive interest at variable rates at HIBOR and pay interest at fixed rates ranging from 0.69% to 3.58% based on the notional amounts of HK\$8,210 million in aggregate.
+At 30 June 2012, we had outstanding interest rate swaps to hedge against the variability of cash flows arising from the interest rate fluctuations.
+Under these swaps, we would receive interest at variable rates at HIBOR or LIBOR and pay interest at fixed rates ranging from 0.64% to 3.58% based on the notional amounts of HK\$4,968 million and US\$150 million in aggregate.
 The principal terms of the interest rate swaps have been negotiated to match the terms of the related bank borrowings.
 Other than the transactions described above, we do not hold any other derivative instruments to manage our interest rate risk.
 To the extent we decide to do so in the future, there can be no assurance that any future hedging activities will protect us from fluctuations in interest rates.